-A rat model of IVDD and injection of circERCC2
+Rat model of IVDD

-Thirty-two adult female SD rats (200-250 g) were obtained from the Experimental Animal Institute of Shanghai University.
-The model of IVDD established by Zhang et al.58 was adopted.
-The rats were housed in a controlled environment under standard conditions temperature and 12h light and dark cycle.
+Thirty-two adult female SD rats (200-250 g) were obtained from the Experimental Animal Institute of Shanghai University and housed in a controlled environment under standard conditions temperature and 12 h light and dark cycle.
 The rats were randomly divided into four groups, the control group (8 females), IVDD group (8 females), circERCC2 group (8 females) and circERCC2-mut group (8 females).
-All rats were anaesthetized by intraperitoneally injecting of 10% chloral hydrate (40 mg/kg).
-The coccygeal intervertebral spaces of Co7-8 were selected for the surgery.
+All rats were anaesthetized by intraperitoneal injection of 10% chloral hydrate (40 mg/kg).
+The model of IVDD was established as described previously58.
+Briefly, the coccygeal intervertebral spaces of Co7-8 were selected for the surgery.
 The tail discs of the rats were punctured with 18 G needles.
 The needles were retained in the discs for 1 min.
-Then the circERCC2 and circERCC2-mut groups were intraperitoneally injected every week until they were sacrificed at 8 weeks.
+Then circERCC2 and circERCC2-mut groups were intraperitoneally injected with circERCC2 or circERCC2-mut every week until they were sacrificed at 8 weeks.

 MRI examination

-After 8 weeks of needle puncture, all the rats were anaesthetized by an intraperitoneal injection of 10% chloral hydrate (40 mg/kg) to perform the MRI scan.
-Sagittal T2-weighted images were choosen using a 7.0-T MR (Philips Intera Achieva 7.0 MR).
-The MRIs images were evaluated by three orthopedic researchers.
+After 8 weeks of needle puncture, all rats were anaesthetized by intraperitoneal injection of 10% chloral hydrate (40 mg/kg).
+Sagittal T2-weighted images were chosen using a 7.0-T MR (Philips Intera Achieva 7.0 MR).
+The MRI images were evaluated by three orthopedic researchers.
 MRI grade was a 5-scale grading system according to the Pfirrmann grade59.

 Histological evaluation

-The rats were sacrificed by an intraperitoneal over-dose of 10% chloral hydrate 8 weeks after needle puncture, and the punctured and non-punctured tails were collected.
+The rats were sacrificed by intraperitoneal injection of over-dose of 10% chloral hydrate 8 weeks after needle puncture, and the punctured and non-punctured tails were collected.
 The tissues were fixed in 10% neutral-buffered formalin for 1 week, decalcified in EDTA for 3 weeks, and embedded in paraffin.
 The tissues were then cut into 5 μm sections.
 Then, the sections were stained with hematoxylin and eosin (H&E) and Safranin-O/fast green.

 Immunofluorescence staining

 For immunofluorescence staining, the sections embedded in paraffin were deparaffinized and rehydrated.
-The sections were then microwaved in 0.01 mol/L sodium citrate for 15 min each.
-The sections were then incubated overnight with a primary antibody at 4 ℃ (MMP13, dilution 1:200; Collagen Type II, dilution 1:200; Abcam, Cambridge, UK), followed by 1h incubation with a secondary antibody.
-The nuclei were labeled with DAPI for 5 min.
-Finally, the sections were then photographed under the BX53 microscope (Olympus, Tokyo, Japan).
-For NPCs immunofluorescence staining, NPCs were washed with PBS for three times, Then, the cells were fixed with 4% paraformaldehyde for 15 min, permeabilized with 0.5% Triton X-100 for 20 min.
-The cells were then blocked with 1% goat serum albumin for 1 h.
-Then, the cells sections were incubated overnight with a primary antibody at 4 ℃ (SIRT1, dilution 1:200; LC3B, dilution 1:200; TOMM20, dilution 1:200; Abcam, Cambridge, UK), followed by 1h incubation with a secondary antibody.
-The nuclei were labeled with DAPI for 5 min.
-Finally, the sections were then photographed with BX53 microscope (Olympus, Tokyo, Japan).
+The sections were microwaved in 0.01 mol/L sodium citrate for 15 min, then incubated overnight with primary antibody at 4 ℃ (MMP13, dilution 1:200; Collagen Type II, dilution 1:200; all from Abcam, Cambridge, UK), followed by incubation with secondary antibody for 1 h.
+NPCs were washed with PBS for three times, Then, the cells were fixed with 4% paraformaldehyde for 15 min, permeabilized with 0.5% Triton X-100 for 20 min.
+The cells were then blocked with 1% goat serum albumin for 1 h, and incubated overnight with primary antibody at 4 ℃ (SIRT1, dilution 1:200; LC3B, dilution 1:200; TOMM20, dilution 1:200; all from Abcam, Cambridge, UK), followed by incubation with secondary antibody for 1 h.
+The nuclei were stained with DAPI for 5 min.
+Finally, the sections or cells were photographed under BX53 microscope (Olympus, Tokyo, Japan).

-Statistical analyses
+Statistical analysis

 All data are expressed as mean ± SD.
 The Shapiro-Wilk test was adopted to verify data distribution and the Levene test was used to test equality of variances.
 The data were analyzed by unpaired two-tailed student’s t-test (normal distribution and equal variances), Welch t’-test (unequal variances) or Mann-Whitney U test (non-normal distribution).
-Statistical analyses were performed using the statistical software programs SPSS 24.0 (IBM, NY, USA) and GraphPad Prism 7 (GraphPad, CA, USA). p<0.05 was considered significant. (* p<0.05, ** p<0.01)
+Statistical analyses were performed using statistical software programs SPSS 24.0 (IBM, NY, USA) and GraphPad Prism 7 (GraphPad, CA, USA). p<0.05 was considered significant.

 Contributors